 Graduation marks the start of a whole new chapter, and the right gift can help launch it with confidence, comfort, or creativity.
 Whether you’re giving something useful, sentimental, or experiential, the best gifts show that you see and support who your grad is becoming.

 Exam season is intense for students everywhere.
 Preparing for exams can be mentally and physically draining, often leaving you battling sleepiness during study sessions.
 But don’t worry—we’ve got you covered.
-In this updated guide, we’ll share scientifically backed tips and actionable strategies to help you stay awake, energized, and focused while studying.
+In this updated guide, we’ll share scientifically backed tips and actionable strategies to help you stay awake, energised, and focused while studying.

-Why you are feeling sleepy during your study sessions
+Why are you feeling sleepy during your study sessions?

 If you have noticed a pattern of feeling sleepy when studying it could be caused by one or more of the following: